metomi/rose/sphinx/user-guide/installation.rst

 necessary requirements for connectivity (to the hosts running the tasks) or for availability (the host needs to remain up for the duration of the suite).
 Therefore, Rose can be configured to run the suites on remote hosts.
-If multiple hosts are available, by default the least loaded of the available hosts will be used.
+If multiple hosts are available, by default the host with the lowest system load average will be used.

 Installation requirements:
    * Rose, cylc, Bash, Python, jinja2.
-   * Subversion & FCM *(only if you want rose suite-run to install files from Subversion using FCM keywords).*
+   * Subversion & FCM *(only if you want ``rose suite-run`` to install files from Subversion using FCM keywords).*
 Connectivity requirements:
    * Must be able to submit tasks to the hosts which run the suite tasks,